Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 The water supply for Big Spring is fed by the largest coldwater spring in Iowa.
 Flows from the spring usually range from 20,000 to 30,000 gallons per minute (GPM), but can exceed 150,000 GPM.
 The Big Spring Watershed is one of the most well known and studied sites in the nation when it comes to information on groundwater in a karst (limestone) dominated landscape.

 The Big Spring Basin is a showcase for large sinkhole, losing streams, and caves.

 The Turkey River at Big Spring is open for public fishing.
 Recently completed renovations include an improved angler access trail along the river, a trout pond at the entrance that is open for public fishing, and a kids fishing pond for young anglers 15 and under (kids must be accompanied by a licensed adult).
-Trout are stocked in the Turkey River 3 times a week including most Saturdays from April 1 through the end of October.
+Trout are stocked in the Turkey River, Big Spring Pond, and the Kids Fishing Pond 2-3 times a week from April 1 through the end of October.
 The hatchery grounds and Turkey River are open to the public 7 days a week year round.
-A primitive campground is located at Big Spring that is open to the public free of charge & within walking distance of the hatchery.
+A primitive campground is located at Big Spring that is open to the public and within walking distance of the hatchery.